How To SAFELY Use Kerosene Heaters Indoors (Owner’s Tips)

 Kerosene fuel isn’t dangerous when used on its own.
 However, you should never blend it with different fuel types as it can cause hazards.

-Even when you store the fuel (which we’ll cover later), make sure that the container or tank has not been used for any other type of fuel.
+Even when you store the fuel (which we’ll cover later), ensure that the container or tank has not been used for any other fuel type.

-The issue when different fuel types are blended is that it can damage the heater, making it less efficient, and increasing the safety risk.
+When different fuel types are blended, it can damage the heater, making it less efficient and increasing the safety risk.

 Install a smoke detector